WildCayote/Fantasy-Soccer-API/README.md

 # Tech-Stack
   * `fastAPI` : to create this API.
   * `SQLAlchemy` : as the ORM.
   * `SQLite` : as the databse , but since I used an ORM you can use anyother DBSM inplace of it.
 Just make sure that the Databse you create has the same naming , tabel relationships and columns.
+  * `uvicorn` : an ASGI server for serving the fastAPI app.

+# How to run
+  After cloning this repository navigate to `app` then run the command `uvicorn main:app`.
+  * Note : I know I haven't provided the requirements , the main ones are  `pydantic` , `uvicorn` , `fastAPI` and `SQLite`.